 Most Americans at the time knew nothing about Alaska, which the United States had purchased in 1867.
 Muir’s newspaper accounts of his Alaska travels attracted great interest, and he lectured to audiences on the West Coast.

-Hearing of his adventures, Eliza Scidmore decided to follow in Muir’s footsteps.
+Learning of Muir’s adventures, Eliza Scidmore decided to follow in his footsteps.